 CASE STUDY 4: Free Service Using Tickets At Work/ Plum Benefits:

 The HR department at Lazard took a somewhat laid-back approach towards providing their employees with a perks program and decided that the one-size-fits-all approach from Tickets At Work / Plum Benefits satisfied the need for everyone.
-The only problem was that the HR division at Lazard did not actually ask their employees what they wanted out of a program, so there is now a disconnect between a perceived arrogant HR dictating a solution and employees actually being motivated to use that solution to which they had no input.
+The only problem was that the HR division at Lazard did not actually ask their employees what they wanted out of a employee discount program, so there is now a disconnect between a perceived arrogant HR dictating a solution and employees actually being motivated to use that solution to which they had no input.
 Employee participation will always suffer when employees have little say in the matter.
-The Lazard Plum Benefits (TAW) portal is still busy enough to keep its head above water and is seen to have over $1 Million in ticket sales every year, of which it is anticipated that Tickets At Work retains 10% in sales commission, a tidy sum to keep the lights on in Florida.
+The Lazard Plum Benefits (TAW) portal is still busy enough to keep its head above water and is seen to have over $1 Million in ticket sales every year, of which it is anticipated that Tickets At Work retains 10% in sales commission, a tidy sum to keep the lights on in Florida, but far from the most appropriate employee discount program.

 CASE STUDY 5: No Acceptable Solution, as Employee Promotion is Limited by Corporate Policy